ferrerluis/bin/README.md

 `trash not_useful.html` or `trash item1.txt item2.md item3.py`
 #### Result
 Nothing.
 But check your .Trash directory and your files will be there!

+## csvfy

+Do you work with databases and want to be able to share the values in them easily with other people?
+Just convert your tables to CSV so you can open them with a GUI editor like Microsoft Excel, create graphics, and share the information with non-technical people.

+#### Usage
+`csvfy sqlite example.db some_table file_to_save.out`

+#### Result
+This will save the contents of the table `some_table` into the file `file_to_save.out` when using a SQLite database.
+SQLite is the only databse supported right now.
+More will be added in the future, or you can add support to more of them and submit a pull request :)!